laomingong004/LatentSync/README.md

 #### Colab-ready script for LatentSync 1.5

-If you are following the LatentSync 1.5 Google Colab tutorial, use the dedicated script below to avoid quoting issues when generating the file inside a notebook.
-The script exposes the same interface as the default Gradio app but keeps the configuration aligned with the 256×256 Stage2 checkpoint recommended for v1.5.
+If you are following the LatentSync 1.5 Google Colab tutorial, use the dedicated launcher that is already tracked in the repository.
+The configuration matches the 256×256 Stage2 checkpoint recommended for v1.5.

 ```bash
 python app_v15.py
 ```

+> [!TIP]
+> Previous notebook snippets circulated online re-generated `app_v15.py` from a
+> raw Python string that escaped triple quotes, leaving literal `\"\"\"`
+> characters in the file and triggering `SyntaxError: unexpected character after
+> line continuation character`.
+In Colab, simply restore the tracked file with
+> `!git checkout -- app_v15.py` before launching the demo.
+A step-by-step
+> walkthrough is available in [`docs/colab_v15.md`](docs/colab_v15.md).

 ### 2. Command Line Interface